cambragol/advent-of-the-trinity/_posts/2022-09-02-Resources.md

 <!--more-->

-***UPDATE
+*** UPDATE October 25th, 2023

-I have added the Quest of the Avatar box bottom to the resource section.
+*I have added the Quest of the Avatar box bottom to the resource section.*

 I have built up a few resources while working on this website, and 'feelies' for the mod.
 I don't think I will be able to ever provide feelies for Threat of the Trinity, or at least actual, real, feelies, via a kickstarter or something.
 However, I am making my own box, discs, and potentially map and books, so maybe I can at least distribute some of those files here, for those that are interested.